josieboss/house_price_prediction/README.md

 ## Project Credentials <a id="credentials"></a>
 The project is using **Decouple library** to manage all the necessary credentials.
 - A .env file must be created at the root of the project
-- all the credentials written to the file. example ''' mongodb_username=user1 mongodb_password=user1password '''
+- all the credentials written to the file. example ''' AWS access key and secret key '''

-##### MongoDB Credentials <a id="mongo"></a>
+##### AWS Credentials using boto3
-- Mongo DB Credentials: It contains the username and password of the MongoDB user
+- AWS Credentials: It contains the access key and secret key
-- MongoDB Connection string
+- AWS Connection string

 ## Installation <a id="installation"></a>
 * [Python (Minimum 3)](https://www.continuum.io/blog/developer-blog/python-3-support-anaconda)